 Phone: (312) 503-6608

 Steven Drizin is a Clinical Professor at Northwestern Law School where he has been on the faculty since 1991.
-He is also the Assistant Director of the Bluhm Legal Clinic, and since March 2004, has been serving as the Legal Director of the Clinic's renowned Center on Wrongful Convictions.
+He is also the Assistant Dean of the Bluhm Legal Clinic, and since March 2004, has been serving as the Legal Director of the Clinic's renowned Center on Wrongful Convictions.
 At the Center, Professor Drizin's research interests involve the study of false confessions and his policy work focuses on supporting efforts around the country to require law enforcement agencies to electronically record custodial interrogations.
-He also writes a blog on the subject of false confessions and police interrogations and has lectured and published widely on these topics.

 Prior to joining the Center on Wrongful Convictions, Drizin was the Supervising Attorney at the Clinic's Children and Family Justice Center where he built a reputation as a national expert on juvenile justice related issues.
 He was a leader in the successful effort to outlaw the juvenile death penalty and co-wrote an amicus brief in Roper v.
 Simmons, the United States Supreme Court's decision striking down the juvenile death penalty as unconstitutional.
 In August 2005, Drizin received the American Bar Association's Livingston Hall Award for outstanding dedication and advocacy in the juvenile justice field.
 Drizin received his B.A. with Honors from Haverford College in 1983 and his J.D. from Northwestern University School of Law in 1986.